American civil religion: Theory

 Bellah posits that Americans have come to see the document of the United States Constitution, along with the Declaration of Independence and the Bill of Rights, as cornerstones of a type of civil religion or political religion.
 Political sociologist Anthony Squiers argues that these texts act as the sacred writ of the American civil religion because they are used as authoritative symbols in what he calls the politics of the sacred.
 The politics of the sacred, according to Squiers, are "the attempt to define and dictate what is in accord with the civil religious sacred and what is not.
 It is a battle to define what can and cannot be and what should and should not be tolerated and accepted in the community, based on its relation to that which is sacred for that community."

+Bellah later revised his assessment of American civil religion.
+In The Broken Covenant: American Civil Religion In Time of Trial, he argued that the United States had broken the moral covenant implicit in its founding ideals, and that American civil religion had become "an empty and broken shell," no longer capable of providing the moral resources needed to sustain democratic life.
+Written against the backdrop of the Vietnam War and the Watergate scandal, the book contended that a pervasive culture of individualism and materialism had eroded the shared civic faith Bellah had described in 1967, and that the continuing deterioration of civil religion risked producing political instability.

 The nation provides quasi-religious central roles to its presidents and honors to its martyrs, such as Abraham Lincoln and the soldiers killed in the American Civil War.
 Historians have noted presidential-level use of civil religion rhetoric in profoundly moving episodes such as World War II, the Civil Rights Movement, and the September 11 attacks.